wlzywang/skill-scan-api/README.md

-# SkillScan
+# Skill TSA

 **Security scanner for Claude Code skills.** Scan any skill before you install it — get a structured safety report with MITRE ATT&CK-mapped findings, a clear verdict, and a plain-English summary.

 > Claude Code skills are powerful — but installing one means running someone else's code on your machine.
-SkillScan tells you what a skill does before you trust it.
+Skill TSA tells you what a skill does before you trust it.

 SkillScan is available for use through the following channels: